 As noted in the Prospectus, the Fund has adopted a Distribution Plan (the "Plan") pursuant to Rule 12b-1 under the 1940 Act under which the Fund pays the distributor an amount which is accrued daily and paid quarterly, at an annual rate of up to 0.25% of the average daily net assets of the Investor Class shares of the Fund.
-Amounts paid under the Plan are paid to the distributor to compensate it for costs of the services it provides to Investor Class shares of the Fund and the expenses it bears in the distribution of the Fund's Investor Class shares, including overhead and telephone expenses; printing and distribution of prospectuses and reports used in connection with the offering of the Fund's Investor Class shares to prospective investors; and preparation, printing and distribution of sales literature and advertising materials.
-The distributor does not retain any 12b-1 fees for profit.
-All 12b-1 fees are held in a retention account by the distributor to pay for and/or reimburse the Adviser for distribution related expenditures.
+Amounts paid under the Plan are paid to the distributor to compensate it for costs of the services it provides to Investor Class shares of the Fund and the expenses it bears in the distribution of the Fund's Investor Class shares, including overhead and telephone expenses; printing and distribution of prospectives and reports used in connection with the offering of the Fund's Investor Class shares to prospective investors; and preparation, printing and distribution of sales literature and advertising materials.
+The distributor to pay for and/or reimburse the Adviser for distribution related expenditures.
 The distributor does not receive compensation from the Fund for its distribution services except the distribution/service fees with respect to the shares of those classes for which a Plan is effective.
 The Adviser pays the distributor a fee for certain distribution related services.